-This essay is part II of a three-part series on "Dawn of the Modern World".
-Read Part I, here.
-Part III, here.
+This essay is part II of a three-part series on “Dawn of the Modern World“.
+Read Part I, here, and part III, here.

 Dawn of the Modern World, Part II: Islam’s Late Antiquity

 Just as conventional historiography has typically downplayed the ease with which the philosophical schools of late antiquity segued into the Church Fathers, so it has overplayed the disruption of Islam on seventh-century society.
 This is because the Arabs’ evangelism was achieved mainly via the sword, a novel means after Judaism’s tribal genesis and Christianity’s martyrs.

 Ultimately Islam looks, walks, and talks like a nationalised Judaism for Arabs.
 Its universalist aspect is almost accidental; a by-product of its semi-unique element: the call to jihad (striving/war).
 While pagans get short shrift in the Qur’an – a laconic menu of “conversion or death” — several passages argue that non-violence is the best way of dealing with Ahl- al-Kitab “People of the Book” i.e. their monotheistic cousins.
 These are abrogated, however, by later militant excerpts in which Muslims are urged that the path of God involves war on non-Muslims and that those shirk this duty fail Allah.

 During Mohammad’s life, these verses operated (and justified his actions) in an Arabian setting.
 After his death in 632, however, jihad took his followers across the Levant (642) to Tangier (703) and Narbonne (719).
 This whirlwind of conquests (the last major victory was Taormina in 902) was halted only by the Spanish (Cantabrian and Iberian) mountains in the West, the Taurus in the East, and the Ferghana range in the Far East.